Jirelking/Cybersecurity-Platform-Nigeria-/Use-Case-1-By-Solomon-Ajireloja.md

 ❌ Do not allow users to click through malicious link warnings

-These settings ensure that users are blocked from accessing malicious destinations and cannot bypass Microsoft warning pages.
+# These settings ensure that users are blocked from accessing malicious destinations and cannot bypass Microsoft warning pages.

-Step 5: Notification
+## Step 5: Notification

-Step 6: Review and Submit the Policy
+## Step 6: Review and Submit the Policy

-Review all configured settings
+Review all configured settings and Confirm!
-Confirm:

-URL rewriting enabled
-Time‑of‑click protection enabled
-Correct users/groups selected

 Policy Submtted

-Step 8: Test and Validate Safe Links Functionality
+## Monitoring the Implementation Acticities

-Step 9: Monitor Safe Links Activity
+## Step 9: Monitor Safe Links Activity
 Using Defender Explorer

 Navigate to: